Caterina Sforza: Legacy

-Experimenti
+Experiments

 Caterina Sforza had a thirst for knowledge and had interests in alchemy, cosmetics, and medicine.
 She crafted a manuscript containing 454 recipes, with the recipes and experiments listed in alphabetical order.
-The recipes within her manuscript can be divided into three categories: “Lisci” (Cosmetics), “Chimica” (Chemistry), and “Medicine” (Medicine).
+The recipes within her manuscript can be divided into three categories: "Lisci" (Cosmetics), "Chimica" (Chemistry), and "Medicine" (Medicine).
 Some of her medicinal recipes include remedies for lice, fever, and to heal wounds.
-She created cosmetic recipes for perfume, and methods to lighten skin and hair.
+Additionally her medicinal work focused on creating quintessence and the philosopher's stone, both of which are thought to have healing and protective properties that would advance her medicinal work.
+She also created cosmetic recipes for perfume, and methods to lighten skin and hair.
 Many of the experiment's cross categories as the cosmetic and medical recipes relied on the same procedures and ingredients as the chemical recipes.

 When Sforza relocated to Forlì in 1484, she continued her experiments.
 She had medicinal gardens constructed where she was able to develop the ingredients she needed for her recipes.
 Along the exterior border of the fortress, an extensive garden was developed where she could grow various fruit trees.

 After her death, her manuscript was passed down to her son, Giovanni dalle Bande Nere.
 It was then passed down from generation to generation and stayed within the Medici family.
 The manuscript eventually was lost.
-In the 19th century, Pier Desiderio Pasolini (1844-1920), a descendant of Caterina Sforza and a historian from Ravenna, spent approximately five years acquiring documents written by Sforza.
-He then went on to publish the majority of her manuscript titled “Experimenti”.
+In the 19th century, Pier Desiderio Pasolini (1844–1920), a descendant of Caterina Sforza and a historian from Ravenna, spent approximately five years acquiring documents written by Sforza.
+He then went on to publish the majority of her manuscript titled "Experimenti".

+Alchemy

+Caterina Sforza was a daughter of alchemy.
+She strived, as almost all alchemists did, to find the elixir of life and the philosophers stone.
+She created over 400 different alchemical recipes in her lifetime, from cosmetics to medicinal cures.
+In her Experimenti, she had procedures and recipes for many cosmetics ranging from lotions and lip colors to hair dyes.
+Additionally, she listed several medicinal recipes such as cures for sciatica, cancer, fevers, and coughs.
+While she focused on alchemy, her recipes became a foundation for historical pharmacology.
+According to Meredith Ray, the foremost historian on Caterina Sforza, "Caterina’s manuscript collapses boundaries between alchemy and medicine, practical and arcane, home and court."
+Furthermore, her letters provided evidence that there was a large network of shared information and practices between male and female alchemists.

+One thing she focused on across all categories of her Experimenti, was talc.
+Talc, or talcum, is a clay mineral that occurs naturally.
+She used talc in everything from cosmetics and medicine to alchemy.
+Her experiments show that talc could be used for making women more beautiful, a cure for poison, and turning gold to silver.
+While she focused a considerable amount of her work on talc, that's not all she did.